 The way of taking the courses and method of teaching is very western and liberal.
-The number of students per class will not exceed about 10 and the average quantity is $6\sim7$ people.
+The number of students per class will not exceed about 10 and the average quantity is $6 \sim 7$ people.
 The atmosphere of class tends to be a forum style than lecture style and every class is based on active participation of every student.

 For a proper and effective class both for the professors and students the willing to participate in the class is the most essential thing.
-And especially for a lively debate a perfect preparation of students should be econditioned.
+And especially for a lively debate a perfect preparation of students should be preconditioned learned from the textbooks express their own point of view and exchange their opinion with others.
+Whenever their thinking are contradictory then begins an active debate between students and sometimes the professor has to seize the discussion and lead it to the proper direction.

 On the first class the professor hands out the syllabus of the course and introduce the textbooks and references.
 And then he/she gives the selected topic for the next week's class.
 Usually students discuss the topic for about 2 paras so they have one week term for the preparation: collecting materials for the discussions, presentations and so on.
+In class students based on the knowledge